 - Those responsible for purchasing goods will consider the issues of reducing, reusing, recovering, recycling and responsibility prior to ordering.

 - Every effort is to be made to purchase products that are manufactured from recycled materials.

 - When evaluating products for purchase, both cost and potential impact on the environment is to be considered.

-- Prior to acquisition of potentially hazardous materials the Purchasing Officer will ensure goods are safe as indicated in Administrative Procedure 545 – Hazardous Chemicals Management.
+- Prior to acquisition of potentially hazardous materials the Principal or Supervisor will ensure goods are safe as indicated in Administrative Procedure 545 – Hazardous Chemicals Management.

-- The Purchasing Officer will make every effort to obtain suppliers policy/actions with respect to environment practices and support those which are pre-environment.
+- The Principal or Supervisor will make every effort to obtain suppliers policy/actions with respect to environment practices and support those which are pre-environment.

 - Waste Management